Winter Garden Atrium: History

 The Winter Garden Atrium, along with the rest of the World Financial Center, was designed by architect César Pelli in 1985.
-It was inaugurated on October 14, 1988 and had a total cost of $60 million.
+It was inaugurated on October 14, 1988, and had a total cost of $60 million.
 The Atrium was originally connected to the World Trade Center via a 400 ft pedestrian bridge that spanned West Street.

-It was severely damaged in the September 11, 2001 attacks as almost all the glass panes were blown out by the dust clouds and debris caused by the collapse of the World Trade Center, but was rebuilt during the first year of the Financial Center's recovery.
-Reconstruction of the Winter Garden required 2,000 panes of glass, 60,000 square feet (5,400 m²) of marble flooring and stairs, and sixteen 40 ft Washingtonia robusta palm trees at a cost of $50 million.
+It was severely damaged in the September 11 attacks as numerous glass panes were destroyed by falling debris from the Collapse of the World Trade Center, but was rebuilt during the first year of the Financial Center's recovery.
+Reconstruction of the Winter Garden required 2,000 panes of glass, 60,000 square feet (5,400 m2) of marble flooring and stairs, and sixteen 40 ft Washingtonia robusta palm trees at a cost of $50 million.
 Reopened on September 17, 2002, the Winter Garden was the first major structure to be completely restored following the attacks.
 President George W. Bush was present at the reopening ceremony.

-The pedestrian bridge was destroyed in the same attacks and was replaced by windows facing the former site of the World Trade Center.
+The pedestrian bridge was destroyed in the same attacks and was initially replaced by windows facing the former site of the World Trade Center.
+In 2013, the site of the former pedestrian bridge was partially replaced with a large glass atrium, primarily serving as the entrance to an underground tunnel concourse leading to the World Trade Center PATH station.
+Preliminary plans called for the demolition of the Grand Staircase, which was the main focal entry point to the former pedestrian bridge.
+The Grand Staircase has also been used as an amphitheater; thus, the plans for demolition had outraged residents, who promptly appealed for its preservation.